ok-potato/aau/README.md

 When the algorithm computes a generalisation, it does as many substitutions as it can - and uses some proximity relation for each substitution.

-We get the proximity of a generalization to the original terms by applying the `T-Norm` over all proximities we used while substituting.
+We essentially get the proximity of a generalization to the original terms by applying the `T-Norm` over all proximities we used while substituting.

 The `T-Norm` is some bi-function over the range [0.0, 0.1], which satisfies the mathematical properties `commutativity, monotonicity, associativity and 1-identity`.